zenirc/zenircbot/docs/install.rst

 are a number of steps to it.

-To start with, the bot is written in both JavaScript_ using the Node_ platform, and there is a verion that is written in Python_.
+To start with, the bot is written in both JavaScript_ using the Node_ platform, and there is a version that is written in Python_.
 Two of the services are written in or rely on Python_ the rest are written in JavaScript.

 If you are on Ubuntu, you should probably build and install Node_ and